 You can find multiple ways to backup your WordPress blog automatically.
 But, most of those methods require additional fees, and even, plans.
-In one of my last post, I’ve talked about how to start a blog and I recommended some tips to secure your WordPress blog.
+In one of my last posts, I’ve talked about the steps for starting a blog and I recommended some tips to secure your WordPress blog.

 You can also, use other plugins that can save your backup to Dropbox.
 But, I’ll just use the easy solution.